dafny-lang/dafny/docs/OnlineTutorial/Sequences.md

 }
 ```

-The second assertion gives a relationship between
+The last assertion gives a relationship between
 concatenation and slicing.
 Because the slicing operation is exclusive on one
 side and inclusive on the other, the element appears in the concatenation
 exactly once, as it should.
 Note that the concatenation operation is